-The comprehensive exam is designed to evaluate your overall mastery of a body of knowledge and skills after completing most of the program of study.
+The comprehensive exam is designed to evaluate the student's overall mastery of a body of knowledge and skills after completing most of the program of study.
 The particular form of the comprehensive examination in any degree program is described in that graduate program handbook.
-You may attempt the comprehensive examination only on the recommendation of your advisory committee and only after completion of most of the required coursework.
+When a comprehensive exam is assessed in multiple parts, the graduate program handbook will define whether failure of one part constitutes failure of the comprehensive exam.
+A student may attempt the comprehensive examination only on the recommendation of their advisory committee and only after completion of most of the required coursework.
 This examination must be administered by the faculty of the Clemson University program offering the degree, according to policies published in the graduate program handbook.
 A majority decision is required to pass the comprehensive exam; dissenting members of the examining committee may forward a minority report to the Graduate School.
-Your performance on this examination will determine whether you will be recommended for admission to candidacy for the degree.
+A student's performance on this examination will determine whether they will be recommended for admission to candidacy for the degree.